 Some items in my sewing rooms are not from IKEA though but I need to mention them also because they are really essential for sewing room organization so I can sew more efficiently with less frustration and well – a lot more fun.

-5. Lighting.
 One of the rooms, the first one I built, has two relatively large windows arranged in a corner configuration.
 The windows face SW and NW respectively and have direct sun late in the afternoon only.
-The artificial light is given by a chandelier in which I mounted 4 100W
+The artificial light is given by a chandelier directly over the table in which I mounted 4 100W equivalents LED lights, plus other dedicated lights.
+For a better description please see my guide “Sewing room lighting ideas”.
+The second room has 5 bulbs and also a large window.

-7. The mannequin is a standard 12-dial adjustable dress form from Amazon.
-It is not the best available but it has served me well and it is relatively inexpensive.
+This is a standard 12-dial adjustable dress form from Amazon.
+It is not the best available but it has served me well and it is relatively inexpensive; I recommend it.
+Higher-priced mannequins may be better but this served me well.

-8. Mirror.
 As any sewing enthusiast, I have many mirrors, small and large.
-In this sewing room, I chose to install a mirror closet door ( sliding ) which has the added benefit that reflects the light and makes the room seem brighter.
+In the first sewing room, I chose to install a mirror closet door ( sliding ) which has the added benefit that reflecting the light and making the room seem brighter.
 The mirror doors are visible in the images.
 Because sometimes the reflection in the large mirrors is not wanted I installed a curtain in front of the mirror.

 For my “sedentary” work I am using a standard office chair like this: